Maghnie/docs/developers/api-documentation/guides-and-tutorials/setpoints-and-schedules.md

 }
 ```

-Within the configured bounds, writing is now possible while writing any attempt to write outside these bounds results in an error:
+Within the configured bounds, writing is now possible while any attempt to write outside these bounds results in an error:

 ```javascript
 {